twidi/django-adv-cache-tag/README.md

 You may want to have more explicit cache keys, so with `django-adv-cache-tag` you can add a "primary key" that will be added between the fragment name and the hash :

 ```
-:1:template.cache.your_fragment_name.you_pk.64223ccf70bbb65a3a4aceac37e21016
+:1:template.cache.your_fragment_name.your_pk.64223ccf70bbb65a3a4aceac37e21016
 ```

 Although the main use of this primary key is to have one cached fragment per object, so we can use the objet primary key, you can use whatever you want, an id, a string...

-To add a primary key, simply set the `ADV_CACHE_INCLUDE_PK` settings to `True`, and the first arguments (after the fragment's name) will be used as a pk.
+To add a primary key, simply set the `ADV_CACHE_INCLUDE_PK` setting to `True`, and the first argument (after the fragment's name) will be used as a pk.

-If you want this only for a part of your cache templatetags, read the `Extending the default cache tag` part later in this readme.
+If you want this only for a part of your cache templatetags, read the `Extending the default cache tag` part later in this readme (it's easy, really).

 Unlike the version, the primary key will be kept as an argument to generate the cache key hash.